 Choosing the right ARE 5.0 test order can save you hundreds of hours and thousands of dollars in retakes.
-The sequence you choose isn’t just about convenience – it’s about building the foundation knowledge that appears across all six of NCARB’s ARE 5.0 Exams and setting yourself up for success throughout your entire licensing journey.
+The sequence you choose isn’t just about convenience – it’s about building the foundation knowledge that appears across all six NCARB’s ARE 5.0 divisions and setting yourself up for success throughout your entire licensing journey.

 This podcast is also available on YouTube, Spotify, and Apple Podcasts